 - Water kefir needs to eat sucrose (sugar, molasses, coconut palm sugar, maple syrup).
 You cannot use high fructose sweeteners (agave, rice syrup) or other sugar substitutes.
 However, here is how you can culture low sugar water kefir.

 - Like all SCOBYs (symbiotic colony of bacteria and yeast) it needs to be cared for.
-To keep your water kefir grains healthy and happy, you will need to culture water kefir at least once a week.
+To keep your water kefir healthy and happy, you will need to feed your grains at least once a week.

 - Water kefir can be stored in the fridge for up to three weeks in a fresh culturing solution.

 - 4 cups of filtered water (chlorine-free)

 - ¼ cup of sugar (molasses, coconut palm sugar, maple syrup, brown sugar)

 - 1 tsp of molasses (required mineral source if you are using white sugar)

 - Bring ¼ cup of water to a boil, and use it to dissolve the sugar and molasses.

 - Add in the remaining 3¾ cups of water, to cool it to room temperature.